-As you're finalizing your 2023 marketing plan, what are some things you should consider including to maximize engagement with your prospects and customers?
+As you build and modify your marketing plan, what are some things you should consider including to maximize engagement with your prospects and customers?

-To help you stay ahead of the curve, we asked marketing professionals and business leaders for their best tips on what to include in your 2023 marketing plan.
-From short-form videos to podcasts to virtual reality, there are several marketing trends you should factor into your plans for next year.
+To help you stay ahead of the curve, we asked marketing professionals and business leaders for their best tips on what to include in your marketing plan.
+From short-form videos to podcasts to virtual reality, you should factor several marketing trends into your plans for next year.

 Here are 16 marketing trends these marketers and business leaders are considering: